design-rockat/rockat-ui-playground/DESIGN_SYSTEM_SPEC.md

 - Standard icon placement is leading, before the text.
 - Icon-only buttons must preserve the same visual hierarchy as labeled buttons.
 - Icon-only buttons must receive an explicit accessible label.
+- Dense button icons should usually be `16px`.
+- Icon-only buttons should not collapse the radius or invent a new border treatment.

+### Visual behavior contract

+External implementations must preserve these button decisions:

+- `primary` is filled and highest emphasis.
+- `default` is bordered and secondary.
+- `dashed` is bordered with dashed stroke treatment.
+- `text` has no visible resting border.
+- `link` behaves like an inline action with no visible resting border.
+- `danger` modifies the visual treatment for destructive intent without changing the sizing contract.
+- `block` only changes width behavior; it does not change radius, typography, or icon rules.

 ### Accessibility